Sereza7/ACOAnimation/README.md

 Unity v.
 2020.3.1f1

+The web build is... working?
+Really unstable, might be down at any point in the future: https://sereza7.github.io/ACOAnimation/

+Video demonstration of the latest version of the project: https://youtu.be/OKg2MPJ-gUQ

 06/09/21: New application with parameters & all

 ___________________________________________
-Design of physically grounded
-communication system course spring 2021 at Keio University, Lucas Charpentier.
+Design of physically grounded communication system course spring 2021 at Keio University, Lucas Charpentier.

+I started this project in this course, and decided to expand upon it later on.
+Under there you can find miscellaneous documentation and information about early stages of this project.

 ## Mid-term report:
 https://youtu.be/4P6rDiFF1V0